cyanogilvie/pgwire/README.md

 Bound Variables
 ---------------

-SQL queries executed via the "extended_query" method or those build on it (allrows, foreach, onecolumn), support tdbc-style bound variables, which are much safer than interpolating values into the SQL string (a frequent source of SQL injection vulnerabilities), and also much faster becuase they allow a
+SQL queries executed via the "extended_query" method or those derived from it (allrows, foreach, onecolumn), support tdbc-style bound variables, which are much safer than interpolating values into the SQL string (a frequent source of SQL injection vulnerabilities), and also much faster becuase they allow a